horgh/catbox/README.md

 This file holds global settings for the server.

-You'll probably want to change `listen-host`, `listen-port`, and `server-name` at the minimum.
-However, all settings are optional and have defaults.
+You'll probably want to change `listen-host`, `listen-port`, and `server-name` at minimum.

 ## opers.conf
 This file defines IRC operators.
-A user can become an operator by using the `/OPER` command with a username/password combination listed in this file.
+A user can become an operator by using the `OPER` command with a username and password combination listed in this file.

 ## servers.conf